Endoscopic Ultrasound (EUS)

 Products

 At Olympus, we are committed to innovation.
-We deliver a comprehensive EUS solution, with a robust portfolio of EUS processors, echoendoscopes and devices.
+We deliver today’s most comprehensive EUS solution, with a robust portfolio of EUS processors, echoendoscopes and devices.

 Endoscopic Ultrasound is the difference between maybe and definitely.

-Premium ultrasound processor provides endoscopists with a depth of information to support decisive decision making, partnered with service and support.
+Premium ultrasound processor provides endoscopists with a depth of information allowing for decisive decision making, partnered with service and support.
 “Image quality” and “advanced technology” are two key areas where a determined effort has been made to refine fundamental performance and examination precision.

 GF-UCT180

 Curved linear array echoendoscope used for therapeutic applications such as tissue sample collection, cyst drainage, biopsies of lesions/lymph nodes and injection for pain management.
-The GF-UCT180’s ultrasound transducer has a broader bandwidth and higher sensitivity, offering superior ultrasound imaging with high resolution and penetration and less noise when operating in B-mode.4
+The GF-UCT180’s ultrasound transducer has a broad bandwidth and high sensitivity, offering ultrasound imaging with high resolution and penetration and less noise when operating in B-mode.3

 GF-UE160-AL5